stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 ### Virtual Register Output

-Here we can see that the previously seen variables stored to the frame as `virtual-stack-vars`.
-After the Virtual Registers pass these `virtual-` pointers are replaced with architecture specific registers.
+Here we can see that the previously seen variables stored to the frame at `virtual-stack-vars` memory locations are now being stored to memory offsets of an architecture specifc register.
+After the Virtual Registers pass all of the `virtual-*` registers will be eliminated.

 For OpenRISC we see `?fp`, a fake register which we defined with macro `FRAME_POINTER_REGNUM`.
 We use this as a placeholder as OpenRISC's frame